-Note: we may be confused here because there is also an HTMLElement.innerText and an Element.innerHTML method.
-As MDN explains, these methods have poorer performance and
+Note: we may be confused here because there is also an HTMLElement.innerText and an Element.innerHTML property.
+As MDN explains, these properties have poorer performance and

 innerHTML can leave you vulnerable to cross-site scripting (e.g. I get the value from my input and set the

 div somewhere else to whatever it is - someone could have written a